The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

-At one point in your writer’s life, you’ve probably come across the term Hero’s Journey.
-Maybe you’ve even studied this guide for storytelling and applied it to your own books—and yet, something about your own application felt off.
-You wanted to learn more, but didn’t know where to start.
+At some in your writer's life, you've probably come across the term Hero's Journey.
+Maybe you've even studied this guide for storytelling and applied it to your own books—and yet, something about your own application felt off.
+You wanted to learn more, but didn't know where to start.

-You needed a resource that would simplify the hero’s journey steps and all the other major details instead of complicate them.
+Maybe you needed a resource that would simplify the hero's journey steps and all the other major details instead of complicate them.

-The Hero’s Journey is as old as humanity itself.
-And over the history of humanity, this single story form has emerged over and over again.
-People from all cultures have seemed to favor its structure, and its familiar types of characters, symbols, relationships, and steps.
+The Hero's Journey is as old as humanity itself.
+And through history, this single story form has emerged over and over again.
+People from all cultures have seemed to favor its structure, and its familiar types of characters (archetypal hero, anyone?), symbols, relationships, and steps.

 If you want to build or strengthen your writing career and win a following of many happy readers, you want this particular tool in your writer's toolbox.